 2. Can a Roofer Guarantee That My Roof Replacement Will Be Covered?

-Absolutely not, a roofer can never guarantee if a roof replacement will be covered by insurance.
+Absolutely not, a roofer can never guarantee that a roof replacement will be covered by insurance.
 In fact, it’s illegal for a roofing company to make such a claim since only a licensed insurance adjuster can make that determination.
 This means if you’re approached by a roofing representative who tells you point blank that he can get the cost of your new roof down to the cost of your insurance deductible, don’t believe them.

 Should you sign a contract with a roofer only to learn later that your claim has been denied, you could be liable for the cost out of pocket.
 The only way to determine if your insurance company is willing to pay for a new roof is to file a claim on your own.
 Even then, there’s no guarantee your claim will be approved.